 and find out:

-The following scientists and staff are available at the Faculty of Science booth:
+The following staff are available to speak with you at 2015 UQ Science booth:

 Available research projects: